passB/passb.github.io/README.md

 ### Installation

-You can find passb in the Firefox addon repository (coming soon, for now you have to build it yourself) and soon in the Chrome addon store.
+You can find passb in the [Firefox addon repository](https://addons.mozilla.org/de/firefox/addon/passb/) and soon in the Chrome addon store.

 When you have installed the addon, you also have to install the host application.